kittokin/makebakery/README.md

 - Included modules for templating: GNU m4, Pandoc,

 See the included [modules documentation](etc/mods-available) for examples and a list of included modules.

-## About static websites

-Static websites are those that require no special software to serve.
-A static website provides huge advantages, because they:

-- have fewer vectors for break-ins,
-- easily scale to handle massive amounts of traffic, and
-- may be hosted on commodity hardware or the cheapest of web hosting services.

-Of course, with no processing occurring on the server end, it's not possible to host user-interactive features like comments sections, authentication, or e-commerce systems.
-These days however, many people use third-party tools like [Disqus](http://disqus.com) to implement these features anyway, or rely on third-party forums like to provide discussion areas for their content.

-In short, if you're not using any of the dynamic features of your web hosting service, you might as well make the whole site static.
-If you _are_ using those features on some areas of your site, you're better off making the static parts simple static files.

 ## Quick Start